chandratejn/OIBSIP/LEVEL 1 TASK 2/readme.md

 📝 **Project Report**

+** NOTE:** USED SOME EXISTING TEMPLATES FROM THE WEB AS MY CODE BASE AND MODIFIED THEM TO MY REQUIREMENTS!
 **🌟 Project Title:** Portfolio Project

 **📋 Overview:** The project aimed to create a comprehensive portfolio showcasing my skills and experiences in photography, graphic design, and web development.
 It involved designing and developing a responsive website that highlights my expertise, projects, and contact information.